ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_networkAnalysis.md

 ## Example Script

-> [!NOTE]
+An example R script named <b>script_networkAnalysis.R</b> with code for performing the same analysis as in the WGCNA R Shiny app can be found in the <i>scripts</i> directory of the GitHub repository.

-> An example R script named <b>script_networkAnalysis.R</b> with code for performing the same analysis as in the WGCNA R Shiny app can be found in the <i>scripts</i> directory of the GitHub repository.
+> [!IMPORTANT]

-The script is hard coded to work for an example data set and will need to be customized for use with other data sets.
+> The script is hard coded to work for an example data set and will need to be customized for use with other data sets.